pvasek/kudu-wiki/Manually-triggering-a-deployment.md

 e.g. Using the "External Repository" deployment method in the Azure Portal.

-In addition to the POST above you can accomplish the same thing by invoking the following cmdlet:
+In addition to the POST above you can accomplish the same thing by calling `Invoke-AzureRmResourceAction`:
 ````
 # Action sync
 Invoke-AzureRmResourceAction -ResourceGroupName <ResourceGroupName> `